Aaron98990/ways-of-the-game/excessive-force.md

 ## Strikes at

-Striking with the hand/arm is one of the most serious offenses in the game (elbowing, punching, slapping, clotheslining, stamping someone's face to the ground, choking, lifting someone, throwing someone to the ground/body slam, hair pulling) There is a great write up from PRO about challenging with the hands/arms [here](https://proreferees.com/2020/04/20/pro-insight-tool-or-weapon-challenging-with-hands-arms/).
+Striking with the hand/arm is one of the most serious offenses in the game (elbowing, punching, slapping, clotheslining, stamping someone's face to the ground, choking, eye poking, lifting someone, throwing someone to the ground/body slam, hair pulling) There is a great write up from PRO about challenging with the hands/arms [here](https://proreferees.com/2020/04/20/pro-insight-tool-or-weapon-challenging-with-hands-arms/).
 - [Serious Foul Play 1](https://youtu.be/FFf7U5FNLag?t=43)

 Clotheslining is having an opponent's momentum running into your straight arm at the neck, head, or upper-chest level mimicking the action of running into a low hanging [clothesline](https://en.wikipedia.org/wiki/Clothes_line).
 The opponent will fall with the head back and feet first.
 It is so dangerous it is a send-off in [Canadian football](https://www.youtube.com/watch?v=QiNmQZWeaU8&ab_channel=DavidMcLennan) and [rugby](https://www.youtube.com/watch?v=he6S8mtSgxE&ab_channel=mohblind).